 The iCommons is open Monday-Friday from 7:40 am to 4:00 pm.

 ASB iCommons Collection & Resources

 With all five iCommons combined, the ASB iCommons has a collection of over 20,000 books in print.
-Within these titles there is a wide collection ranging from picture books to foreign language, nonfiction to graphic novels, and teacher resources.
-The ASBiCommons also subscribes to various periodicals, journals, magazines and playaways and a substantial number of ebooks andeResources within our electronic databases.
-ASB iCommons has a collection of over xxxebooks.
+Within these titles there is a wide collection ranging from picture books to World languages, nonfiction to graphic novels, and teacher resources.
+The ASBiCommons also subscribes to a substantial number of ebooks and eResources within our electronic databases.
 Materials can be located and accessed through the online catalog.
 This is a web-based program and may be accessed through the school and iCommonswebsite.

 The iCommons subscribes to a number of online educational databases these are accessed by the students and teachers through the iCommons webpage.
 The copyright for some of these databases may only allow be accessed to students, parents and teachers at ASB by using the passwords.

 Wireless internet access is available throughout the school The iCommons catalog and various online databases that the school subscribes are all available through the school/iCommons website.
 Parents can connect to the wi-fi as a guest.